richengo/Board-Games-Recommender/README.md

 | complexity | Board game's average rating for how difficult the game is to understand, by the BGG community (On a scale of 1-5, the lower the rating, the easier the game is to understand). |
 | language_dependency | How language-dependent components (aside from the rules) are for those who do not speak the game published language (On a scale of 1-5, 5 means no necessary in-game text, 1 means unplayable in another language). |
 | _id | Board game's associated ID with other websites (like BGA, WikiData, etc.). |

-## Conclusions

-Through this project, we gained many interesting insights on the board game genres and how they have evolved since the 20th century.
-Using data collected from BoardGameGeek (BGG), we were able to put together a recommender system utilizing matrix factorization, dimensionality reduction and even topic modelling techniques.
-The recommender system was built using a collaborative filtering function and a deep neural network with entity embeddings.
-Afterwhich, we optimize the user experience by providing several filtering settings and the option to diversify the game recommendations based on the 9 topics identified from the board game descriptions.
-This new recommender system would be a good platform for avid board gamers who seek personalized recommendations.
-We have high hopes of helping BGG to increase user retention, time spent on the website, and also bring in new users to the BGG community.

-In the process of putting together the aforementioned recommender system, many recommenders were built and evaluated upon.
-Although user-based collaborative filtering was useful for the initialization of our recommender, it was found to be less effective on its own as a recommender.
-Similarly, item-based collaborative filtering and content-based recommenders are also not optimal if used on its own, despite being more intuitive for our use case as compared to the user-based counterpart.
-Deep neural network recommenders were built using `tensorflow_recommenders`, which comprised query and candidate towers.
-Progressively exploring the retrieval and ranking methods of the tensorflow ecosystem, we managed to combine them to develop a feature-rich network trained by optimizing a balance of top-N accuracy and root-mean-squared error.
-Further fine-tuning left us with a network using a single 32-dimension embedding layer.
-The motivation to add the user-based collaborative filtering tool to the neural network was to alleviate the common issue of user cold-start in recommenders.

-Moving forward, the recommender system could be improved further if the weights of the model are constantly updated with new user ratings and board games.
-It would definitely ensure that the system is more relevant and up-to-date with current trends in the board game market.
-It is possible that the recommender could be better with more data from other major board game websites/forums as well.
-The only caveat is that the users from other websites may have developed distinctly different preferences.
-Providing game recommendations based on different community profiling may backfire and lead to increased user churn for BGG.
-We could also tap on the discussions among BGG users in the forum and deploy some Natural Language Processing techniques to develop more robust user profiles.
-With deeper understanding, we may be able to enhance our recommender system by providing more individualized game recommendations.